UnitySpec/UnitySpec/Docs~/GherkinReference.md

   """
 ```

-In your step definition, there’s no need to find this text and match it in your pattern.
+In your step definition, thereâ€™s no need to find this text and match it in your pattern.
 It will automatically be passed as the last argument in the step definition.

 Indentation of the opening `"""` is unimportant, although common practice is two spaces in from the enclosing step.